-But I must tell someone.
-Mother's story should be told before these scattering clouds make the telling impossible.
-I'm certain Mother would not want me to reveal all, definitely not her beginning quest for the American dream, and certainly not the ending.
-It was for her too gruesome and so very embarrassing.
+I'm certain Mother would not want me to reveal all, definitely not her beginning and difficult quest for the American dream, and certainly not the confused ending which for someone of her era was too gruesome and so very embarrassing.

-Yet, I owe this to her, to my children, and to theirs too.
+Yet, I must break my silence, though difficult.
+I owe this to her, to my children, and to theirs too.
 I must tell her story before I drift slowly away, forever, into those terrible foreboding clouds.
-I can see them waiting for me-yes, waiting, like messengers of death itself, dark and beckoning.
+I can see them surreal, hovering and waiting for me.
+Yes, waiting, like messengers of death, dark and beckoning and quickly floating by, passing swiftly, just like time itself.